A-Bio/California-House-Price-Prediction-Project/README.md

 - Open the California_House_Price_Prediction.ipynb file.
 - Follow the steps in the notebook to load and preprocess the data, train the model, and evaluate its performance.

+**Analysis Breakdown**
+I have done the exploratory data analysis and the following manipulations on data.

+- Creating new features
+- Removing outliers
+- Transforming skewed features

+**Training machine learning algorithms:**
+I have trained varimachine learning algorithms like Linear Regression

 **Technologies Used**
 - **Python**: The main programming language used for data analysis and machine learning.
 - **Pandas & NumPy**: Libraries for data manipulation and numerical computations.